 Career planning often takes time and can sometimes feel overwhelming.
 It’s a good idea to set aside a small amount of time on a regular basis to maintain momentum.
 Below are some things to get you started:

 - Sign up to the Imperial Careers Newsletter by checking the relevant box on your personal profile on JobsLive

-- Learn about the timescales for applying for further study, work experience and graduate employment
+- Learn about the application timelines for applying for further study, work experience and graduate employment

 - See our what's on pages to find out about the different types of events that we run, including: workshops, careers fairs, career talks - and hear from alumni and employers about different types of work.